popeadam/Kometa/docs/kometa/guides/order.md

 -  Release (sorted by release date, this is the default order if you do not specify one)
 -  Custom (sorted in a custom order)

-When using Kometa builders, the majority of builders will require `collection_order: custom` to be set, which allows you to sort either by a sort order that the builder source allows for (such as sorting an MDBList by revenue), or by the default order that Kometa receives the items from the builder (such as sorting the IMDb Top 250 in the order that they appear on the list).
+When using Kometa builders, the majority of builders will require `collection_order: custom` to be set, which allows you to sort either by a sort order that the Builder source allows for (such as sorting an MDBList by revenue), or by the default order that Kometa receives the items from the Builder (such as sorting the IMDb Top 250 in the order that they appear on the list).

 ???+ example "Example 5 - Custom Collection Order"

-    If I failed to set `collection_order: custom` in this builder, the Collection Order would be the default Plex order, which is release date.
+    If I failed to set `collection_order: custom` in this Builder, the Collection Order would be the default Plex order, which is release date.

     ```yaml
     collections: